UniMath/TypeTheory/TypeTheory/ALV1/README.md

   * Construction of an equivalence of types between families structures and relative universe structures on Yoneda
 * *RelUnivYonedaCompletion.v*
   * Instantiation of the hypotheses of transfer of relative universe structures to Yoneda
-* *Test.v*
+* *Summary.v*
-  * File checking the hypotheses and axioms needed for the constructions of this package
+  * File giving the main results of this package with all the hypotheses, printing the axioms needed for each construction